 On the spot markets, for each delivery period, generators submit their bids with an available quantity and price while consumers submit their bids as demanded quantity and the price they are willing to pay.
 Based on these parameters, the market operator establishes for each delivery interval a demand curve and a supply curve.
 The bids are sorted from lowest to the highest offered price for the supply curve, as the aim is to meet the demand at least cost.
 The opposite sorting order applies to the demand curve.
 The intersection of these two curves yields the market clearing price.
 This price applies to all cleared buyers and sellers.
 The generator that sets the clearing price is called the marginal generator.
-Those with lower priced bids than the marginal generator in the supply curve are called infra-marginal generators and produce while receiving the clearing price, whereas those with more expensive bids than the marginal generator do not produce and not get the clearing price, being referred to as a uniform-price auction market.
+Those with lower priced bids than the marginal generator in the supply curve are called infra-marginal generators and produce while receiving the clearing price, whereas those with more expensive bids than the marginal generator do not produce and not get the clearing price, being referred to as the extra-marginal generators.
+This type of market is commonly referred to as a uniform-price auction market.